ljvmiranda921/ljvmiranda921.github.io/research/index.md

 I'm broadly interested in **data-centric approaches to building language technologies at scale.**
 I believe that a careful and systematic understanding of data&mdash; from its collection to its downstream influence on training&mdash; is crucial to build general-purpose language models.

-Below are the research themes I'm interested in and some representative publications.
+The following are the research themes I am interested in, along with some representative publications.
 You can check my [**Google Scholar**](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) for more updated information.

 If you are interested in these types of work, then do not hesitate to [reach out](mailto:ljvmiranda@gmail.com).